actionml/docs.actionml.com/ur_queries.md

 * **userBias**: optional (use with great care), the amount to favor the user's history in making recommendations.
 The user may be anonymous as long as the id is unique from any authenticated user.
 This tells the recommender to return recommendations based on the user's event history.
 Used for personalized recommendations.
 Overrides and bias in engine.json.
 * **item**: optional, contains the unique item identifier
 * **itemBias**: optional (use with great care), the amount to favor similar items in making recommendations.
 This tells the recommender to return items similar to this the item specified.
 Use for "people who liked this also liked these".
 Overrides any bias in engine.json
+* **itemSet**: optional, contains a list of unique item identifiers
+* **itemBias**: optional (use with great care), the amount to favor itemSets in making recommendations.
+Mixing itemSet queries with user and item queries is not recommended and it is difficult to predict what it will return in the final mixed results.
 * **fields**: optional, array of fields values and biases to use in this query.
 	* **name** field name for metadata stored in the EventStore with $set and $unset events.
 	* **values** an array on one or more values to use in this query.
 The values will be looked for in the field name.